Oxford University Press: Commercial growth and scholarly publishing (1830–1870)

 It took the 1850 Royal Commission on the workings of the university and a new Secretary, Bartholomew Price, to shake up the press.
-Appointed in 1868, Price had already recommended to the university that the press needed an efficient executive officer to exercise "vigilant superintendence" of the business, including its dealings with Alexander Macmillan, who became the publisher for Oxford's printing in 1863 and in 1866 helped Price to create the Clarendon Press series of cheap, elementary school books – perhaps the first time that Oxford used the Clarendon imprint.
+Appointed in 1868, Price had already recommended to the university that the press needed an efficient executive officer to exercise "vigilant superintendence" of the business, including its dealings with Alexander Macmillan, who became the publisher for Oxford's printing in 1863 and 1866 helped Price to create the Clarendon Press series of cheap, elementary school books – perhaps the first time that Oxford used the Clarendon imprint.
 Under Price, the press began to take on its modern shape.
 Major new lines of work began.
-To give one example, in 1875, the Delegates approved the series Sacred Books of the East under the editorship of Friedrich Max Müller, bringing a vast range of religious thought to a wider readership.
+For example, in 1875, the Delegates approved the series Sacred Books of the East under the editorship of Friedrich Max Müller, bringing a vast range of religious thought to a wider readership.

 Equally, Price moved OUP towards publishing in its own right.
-The press had ended its relationship with Parker's in 1863 and in 1870 bought a small London bindery for some Bible work.
-Macmillan's contract ended in 1880, and wasn't renewed.
-By this time, Oxford also had a London warehouse for Bible stock in Paternoster Row, and in 1880 its manager Henry Frowde (1841–1927) was given the formal title of Publisher to the university.
+The press had ended its relationship with Parker's in 1863 and, in 1870, bought a small London bindery for some Bible work.
+Macmillan's contract ended in 1880 and was not renewed.
+By this time, Oxford also had a London warehouse for Bible stock in Paternoster Row, and in 1880, its manager, Henry Frowde (1841–1927), was given the formal title of Publisher to the university.
 Frowde came from the book trade, not the university, and remained an enigma to many.
 One obituary in Oxford's staff magazine The Clarendonian admitted, "Very few of us here in Oxford had any personal knowledge of him."
 Despite that, Frowde became vital to OUP's growth, adding new lines of books to the business, presiding over the massive publication of the Revised Version of the New Testament in 1881 and playing a key role in setting up the press's first office outside Britain, in New York City in 1896.

 Price transformed OUP.
 In 1884, the year he retired as Secretary, the Delegates bought back the last shares in the business.
 The press was now owned wholly by the university, with its own paper mill, print shop, bindery, and warehouse.
 Its output had increased to include school books and modern scholarly texts such as James Clerk Maxwell's A Treatise on Electricity & Magnetism (1873), which proved fundamental to Einstein's thought.
-Simply put, without abandoning its traditions or quality of work, Price began to turn OUP into an alert, modern publisher.
-In 1879, he also took on the publication that led that process to its conclusion: the huge project that became the Oxford English Dictionary (OED).
+Without abandoning its traditions or quality of work, Price began to turn OUP into an alert, modern publisher.
+In 1879, he also took on the publication that led that process to its conclusion: the massive project that became the Oxford English Dictionary (OED).